The Future of Liberty

 (00:16:16):

-So then we had, when the evangelicals came in, you remember they described Pat Robertson's followers.
+So when the evangelicals came in, you remember they described Pat Robertson’s followers.
 One of the national committeemen said it was like visiting the bar scene in Star Wars.
-Those people, and what happens each time is some of 'em get socialized, some of 'em go home.
-So by the time they came along, the people running the party were those Goldwater people that the oldest establishment had fought.
-And I remember in 1976 when I worked with Reagan, I ran the south for him.
-And his challenge against Jerry Ford, one of my best friends on the national committee was the National Committee Men from New Mexico.
-And in those states that year we were able to run over everybody because the states where you have to be careful in the states where you have no choice in the states that you're going to win regardless.
-And in those states things get dangerous.
-And I said to him one night, I said, there's nothing I can do about it.
-It's not my area, but they're going to drive you right out of there and toss you off the national committee.
-And he looked at me and he said, I know that he said, what took 'em so long?
-I came here in 1964 by throwing the other guys off, and that just goes on, and then they become part of it When Reagan ran, and I worked for Reagan in 1976, and then I worked for Bush in 1980.
+Each time, some of them get socialized and some go home.
+By then, the people running the party were the Goldwater people the old establishment had fought.
+I remember in 1976, when I worked with Reagan, I ran the South for him in his challenge against Jerry Ford.
+One of my best friends on the national committee was the committeeman from New Mexico.
+That year we were able to run over everybody, because in the states where you have no choice or are going to win regardless, things get dangerous.
+I said to him one night, there’s nothing I can do about it, it’s not my area, but they’re going to drive you out and toss you off the national committee.
+He looked at me and said, I know, what took them so long?
+I came here in 1964 by throwing the other guys off.
+That just goes on, and then they become part of it.
+When Reagan ran, I worked for him in 1976, and then I worked for Bush in 1980.

 (00:17:34):

-And so the Bush had me meet with these people that were northeastern bush people.
-It turned out most of 'em were more conservative than Reagan, but Reagan was from the west and he wore brown suits and he didn't go to Harvard, and so therefore he was objectionable.
-And a lot of times, and Pat was onto this, I think a lot of times it's culture and not ideology that drives these things.
+And so Bush had me meet with these people that were northeastern Bush people.
+It turned out most of them were more conservative than Reagan, but Reagan was from the west and he wore brown suits and he didn't go to Harvard, and so therefore he was objectionable.
+And a lot of times, and Pat was onto this I think, it’s culture and not ideology that drives these things.
 It's when they come into sync that it becomes powerful.

 Mitch Daniels (00:18:01):